Oregon Battle of the Books

 What if I have more questions?

-If you have any questions before or after the parent informational session, please feel free to contact OBOB co-chairs, Laura and Mary, at OBOB@cedarmillptc.org
+If you have any questions before or after the parent information session, please feel free to contact OBOB co-chairs, Lauren Christianson and BJ Smith, at OBOB@cedarmillptc.org

 3rd-5th Grade Division